Joint Multi-Leaf Segmentation, Alignment and Tracking from Fluorescence Plant Videos: Introduction

-As shown in Fig.~\ref{fig:concept}, given a fluorescence video as input, our algorithm performs multi-leaf segmentation, alignment, and tracking {\it jointly}.
-Specifically, leaf segmentation~\cite{teng2009leaf} detects the edge of each leaf and thus the total number of leaves in one plant.
-Leaf alignment~\cite{yin2014a} estimates the leaf structure by aligning with labeled leaf templates.
+This paper focuses on the processing of the rosette plants where the leaves are at a similar height and form a circular arrangement.
+Our experiments are mainly conducted on {\it{Arabidopsis thaliana}}, which is the first plant to have its genome sequenced~\cite{arabidopsis2000analysis}.
+Due to its rapid life cycle, prolific seed production, and easiness to cultivate in the restricted space, Arabidopsis is the most popular and important model plant~\cite{TAIR} in the plant research community.
+An automatic image analysis method for Arabidopsis, which is the main focus of this paper, is of essential importance for high-throughput plant phenotyping studies.
+Given a fluorescence plant video, our method performs multi-leaf Segmentation, Alignment, and Tracking (SAT) {\it jointly}.
+Specifically, leaf segmentation~\cite{teng2009leaf} segments each leaf from the plant.
+Leaf alignment~\cite{yin2014a} estimates the leaf structure.
 Leaf tracking~\cite{Vylder2011} associates the leaves over time.
-This multi-leaf analysis is a challenging problem due to a number of factors.
-First, fluorescence images are of low resolution and result in very small leaf sizes that can be hard for humans to clearly recognize every leaf.
-Second, there are various degrees of overlap among leaves, which pose significant challenges in estimating their leaf boundaries and structures.
-Third, leaves of a single plant may exhibit various shapes, sizes, and orientations, which also change over time.
-Therefore, effective algorithms should be developed to handle all these challenges.
+This multi-leaf analysis is a challenging problem due to several factors.
+First, the image resolution is low where the small leaves are even hard to be recognized by humans.
+Second, there are various degrees of overlap among leaves, which make it difficult to segment each leaf boundary.
+Third, leaves within a plant exhibit various shapes, sizes, and orientations, which also change over time.
+Therefore, an effective algorithm should be developed to handle all these challenges.